 Where is thePants On Fire! show?

 You can see our shows at the funky White Eagle Saloon & Hotel.

 The White Eagle is also located in a cool, hip Portland neighborhood, so you should definitely plan time for finding parking.

 Tod Kelly is co-host and artistic director of 7 Deadly Sins.
 Tod is a freelance writer/journalist, and is currently a contributing editor to marie claire magazine, as well as contributor for the Daily Beast and Ordinary Times.
 His live stories have been featured on NPR, Dan Savage's Hot Mic, Kevin Allison's RISK!, PRI, the Pickathon Festival, and Portland's own Mystery Box.

 Gem Ginger is the announcer and co-host of 7 Deadly Sins.
 A Portland artist and 'artrepreneur,' she's the founder of the Entrepreneurial Ladies Collective, The Artistic Darlings of Brentwood-Darlington, and the Butterfly Variety Show.
 She is also the author/illustrator of Babes, Buds & Blunts: A Calming Cannabis Coloring Book, which you should totally buy, but probably not as a present for your friend's kid's fifth birthday unless your friend is really progressive.

 Skamokawa Swamp Opera is our kick-ass House Band.
 Band members Kyleen Austin, Andrew Emlen, Erik Friend and Jillian Raye each play a plethora of instruments, including banjo, guitar, cello, and mandolin.
 Their musical range is no less diverse.
-At any given moment in a Skamokawa Swamp Opera performance, you might hear bluegrass, Motown, folk, glitter rock, early Americana, hip hop, or a Puccini aria.
+At any given moment in a Skamokawa Swamp Opera performance, you might hear bluegrass, Motown, folk, disco, glitter rock, early Americana, hip hop, or a Puccini aria.